McTavishLab/OpenTreeCLO/taxonomy_info/README.md

 Want to add Taenioptynx sylvaticus
     But genus (e.g. Taenioptynx) needs to propogate before spp can be mapped, I think.

+Do I need a taxonomy re-build before I can add spp to those genera?

 Other spp that need genera: